eminorhan/llm-memory/README.md

 ### Reproduction

 The [`scripts`](https://github.com/eminorhan/llm-memory/tree/master/scripts) folder contains SLURM scripts for reproducing all experiments reported in the paper, using these three files.
 The [`data`](https://github.com/eminorhan/llm-memory/tree/master/data) folder contains all the data used in the experiments.
+The [`utils`](https://github.com/eminorhan/llm-memory/tree/master/utils) folder contains utility functions that were used to generate the generate the experimental data.
+The results of all recognition, recall, and retention experiments reported in the paper are available from [this](https://huggingface.co/datasets/eminorhan/llm-memory) Huggingface dataset repository.